 like a past memory.
 There was no way back anymore.

-was a hut on the far side of this little world I found myself in right
+that there was a man-made structure on the far side of this little white

-now.
+world I found myself in: a hut.
 While it appeared to be small and

-ramshackle, it was better than
+ramshackle, it seemed heaven sent.

-nothing.
 Even an old oil lamp was hanging next

 to the door, and so I stepped closer and took the lamp from the hook.

 tried to feel my way in utter darkness towards the hut and already feared